Synthetics Test Settings

 - If the switch is off and the certificate has not expired, the Certificate Expiry column shows a lozenge that displays the certificate’s expiry date (see Certificate Expiry under Health Settings).

-Note: For Transaction tests, the only impact of selecting Ignore TLS Errors is that the test proceeds even if there are certificate issues.
+• Transaction: If the switch is on then the test proceeds even if there are certificate issues.

 Configure Request Settings

-The optional Configure Request settings for HTTP(S) or API tests, and Page Load tests enable additional control over how the test is structured and what it looks for:
+The optional Configure Request settings for Page Load tests and HTTP(S) or API tests enable additional control over how the test is structured and what it looks for:

-• Test structure: Use the following tabs to control HTTP configuration for the test:
+• Test structure: Use the Headers, Params, and Body tabs to control HTTP configuration for the test (see HTTP Test Structure).

 Notes: